CNAG-Biomedical-Informatics/omop-csv-validator/docs-site/docs/user-guide/use-from-python.md

 If validation cannot even start, such as when no schema can be inferred, the result also contains `fatal_error`.

-These fields are intended to be the stable automation interface for Python clients.
+These fields are the JSON interface for Python clients.

 ## Typical Python branching